Tunisia arrests 32 militant Islamists planning 'spectacular' attacks

 He did not give details about the identity of this group.

 Ansar al Sharia, which the United States lists as a foreign terrorist organization, was among the most hardline movements calling for an Islamic state to emerge since Tunisia’s 2011 uprising.
-It has claimed responsibility for attacks in Libya in recent months.
+The Libyan branch of the group has claimed responsibility for attacks in Libya in recent months.

 Reporting By Tarek Amara; Editing by David Gregorio